 Keep the soil evenly moist, but not soggy.
 Water the soil thoroughly and wait for the water to drain through, then empty any excess water sitting in the saucer.
 Allow the top 3-5cm of soil to dry out before watering again.
 Reduce watering in the cooler months.

 Tip: the top of the soil may look dry but it can be wet beneath, so before watering your plant, dip your finger into the soil to feel the level of moisture.
 If it feels soggy, wait for a few days and check again.
+Overwatering can lead to root rot, so it’s important to let the soil dry out slightly between waterings.

 Temperature & Humidity